Azure/azure-iot-sdk-c/provisioning_client/devdoc/using_custom_hsm.md

 ## Developing a Custom Repo

 - You must develop a library to provide access to the target HSM.
 This library will need to be a static library for which the IoThub SDK to link against.
+For more detail see the [custom_hsm_example](https://github.com/Azure/azure-iot-sdk-c/tree/master/provisioning_client/samples/custom_hsm_example)

 - The library must implement functions defined in the [hsm_client_data file](https://github.com/Azure/azure-iot-device-auth/blob/master/dps_client/adapters/hsm_client_data.h)